 These outliers suggest that it is difficult but possible for schools and classrooms to achieve the integrations that support deep learning: rigor with joy, precision with play, mastery with identity and creativity.

-The Understanding by Design Guide to Advanced Concepts in Creating and Reviewing UnitsASCD - New press.
+The Understanding by Design Guide to Advanced Concepts in Creating and Reviewing UnitsASCD #ad - The Understanding by Design Guide to Advanced Concepts in Creating and Reviewing Units #ad - New press.
 Chicago.
 The guide is intended for use by individuals or groups in K 16 education teachers, curriculum directors, graduate and undergraduate students in curriculum, school and district administrators, and others who want to further develop their skill in Understanding by Design.
 Users can work through the modules in order or pick and choose, depending on their interests and needs.

 Understanding by design is based on a backward design approach and is used by thousands of educators to create curriculum units and assessments that focus on developing students understanding of essential ideas and helping students attain important skills.